2026 Hope In Action

 Challenge NGO

-This bilingual, cross-cultural educational program engages Israeli and Palestinian children in creative arts and English learning, using ecological themes such as water stewardship and recycling as the basis for art projects.
-It is operated by the Israel NGO Challenge, which is dedicated to "building a joint future for all in our region."
+This bilingual, cross-cultural educational program brings together Israeli and Palestinian children for creative arts and English learning, using ecological themes such as water stewardship and recycling as the basis for art projects.
+It is operated by the Israel NGO Challenge, which is dedicated to “building a joint future for all in our region.”

 The cohort includes 15-20 Israeli and Palestinian children (ages 6–12) from neighboring but disconnected communities of Tzur Hadassah (Israel) and Husan (Palestinian West Bank).
 The program consists of 16-18 bi-weekly sessions.